Jbai795/Mostree-pub/README.md

 ```

 ## Configuration
-One can check benchmark performance of mostree over different datasets and settings.
-To configure mostree concretely, modify configuration in `Mostree-pub/ss3-tree/main-dtree.cpp`.
+One can check benchmark performance of mostree over different datasets with different settings.

 #### 1. Setting decision trees
 The arrary `filename` shows seven trees.